Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 ======================  ======  ===============================================

-User space is advised to use the following files to read the device statistics.
+User space is advised to use the woke following files to read the woke device statistics.

 File /sys/block/zram<id>/stat